 In the Bartels Gallery, Floor 1L

-This exhibition presents contemporary art inspired by historical events, creating a framework in which to honor and contemplate the ongoing fight for freedom and equality in Black America.
-Working in a range of mediums including photography, video, projection, and mixed media, the artists featured in this exhibition address questions of private and public memory as it relates to racism, segregation, and slavery.
+Free as they want to be: Artists Committed to Memory presents contemporary art inspired by historical events, creating a framework in which to honor and contemplate the ongoing fight for freedom and equality in Black America.
+Working in a range of mediums including photography, video, projection and mixed media, the artists featured in this exhibition address questions of private and public memory as it relates to racism, segregation and slavery.

-This exhibition was supported by an endowment in memory of Elizabeth Miller Francis ’47 and by the Richard Sukenik ’59 Endowment for Photography.
+At the Johnson Museum, this exhibition is supported by an endowment in memory of Elizabeth Miller Francis ’47 and by the Richard Sukenik ’59 Endowment for Photography.

 Above: Nona Faustine (American, 1977–2025), In Praise of Famous Men No More (detail), 2019.
 Silkscreen, edition of 20.
 Courtesy of the artist and Two Palms, NY.